mariahussain269/SQL-Portfolio/README.md

 # SQL-Portfolio
 Welcome!👋  This repository is intended to share some of the SQL and Python projects I have completed throughout my time as a Data Analyst.

-I'm Maria, a passionate Data Analyst with a strong background in statistics, data visualization, and machine learning.
+I'm Maria, a Data Analyst with a passion for statistics, data visualization, and machine learning.
 I thrive on turning data into actionable insights and making data-driven decisions to solve complex problems.

 ## My Skill Set